 Credit Risk- The risk of default in payment of the interest amount and principal amount invested.
 Here, the higher the credit score of a debt mutual fund the more reliable it is.

-The fund houses charge a fee in exchange for maintenance of the fund known as expense ratio.
-An investor must choose the fund with lower expense ratio when compared to peer funds in the category
+Cost: The fund houses charge a fee in exchange for maintenance of the fund by a fund manager known as the expense ratio.
+An investor must choose the fund with a lower expense ratio when compared to peer funds in the category

-A period of 3 months to 12 months is considered ideal for investing in liquid funds, to invest for a longer period an investor must consider investing in short-term bond funds.
+Investment horizon and objective: A period of 3 months to 12 months is ideal for investing in liquid funds, to invest for a longer period an investor must consider investing in short term bond funds.
 An investor must also set the ultimate objective of his investment and accordingly select amongst the different types of funds.

 How to Choose the Best Debt Mutual Funds?